goblinGone/bash_scripts/README.md

-# bash_scripts
+# Script Archive
-Collection of Bash scripts
+Collection of scripts

-mkprj - Make Project
-  a script that sets up a new project, creates a Dir and an entry in obsidian TODO -